-English 0099 Exit Compass Retests
+English 0099 exit Compass retests

-There is an automatic exit Compass retest for students whose exiting scores are below 60.
-The exit COMPASS retest will not count as an additional attempt in ENGL 0099.
-A third attempt on COMPASS will be allowed for a fee.
+There is an automatic free exit Compass retest for students whose exiting scores are below 60.
+A third attempt may be paid for by the student.
+The exit COMPASS retests will not count as additional attempts in ENGL 0099.